mikey-t/swig/docs/SwigDevNotes.md

 Note that unit tests rely on existing tasks defined in swigfiles within example project directories, so those must remain intact and unmodified (unless unit tests are also updated.)

+## Global vs Local Install

+Potential issues to be aware of with different global vs locally installed swig versions:

+- Global swig will be called initially because it's in the PATH, but it's startup wrapper will call local swig via relative path: './node_modules/swig-cli/dist/esm/swigCli.js'
+- If path to swigCli.js in the dist folder is changed, it would require global and local versions to match

+It seems like reasonable behavior to prefer local version while still taking advantage of global wrapper script functionality/availability.
+These particular scenarios aren't too bad - if the path to swigCli didn't change between versions there will most likely be not problem at all.
+If that path does change, a relatively straight forward error will occur when it can't find the local script, for example: "Error [ERR_MODULE_NOT_FOUND]: Cannot find module '[...absolute path to project...]/node_modules/swig-cli/dist/esm/swigCli.js'".

+If this ends up happening in the future and isn't immediately obvious what the problem is, I can add some additional error handling to print out a friendlier error message.

 ## Why the CJS version?

 It turns out you can get around the fact that ESM can't dynamically import a typescript file by using commonjs instead (which it can do, surprisingly).
 This is how I'm getting away with not transpiling the typescript swigfile before importing it - I'm just using the CJS version of swig for this scenario.
 Sneaky.
 But may want to look into a more robust solution in case this doesn't work out in some scenarios.